 Ensuring that our internal operations and future business arrangements with third parties comply with applicable healthcare laws and regulations will involve substantial costs.
 We have entered into, and expect to enter into in the future, consulting and scientific and clinical advisory board arrangements with physicians and other healthcare providers, including some who could influence the use of our product candidates, if approved.
 Compensation under some of these arrangements may include the provision of stock or stock options in addition to or in lieu of cash consideration.
 Because of the complex and far-reaching nature of these laws, it is possible that governmental authorities could conclude that our payments to physicians may not be fair market value for bona fide services or that our business practices do not comply with current or future statutes, regulations, agency guidance, or case law involving applicable fraud and abuse or other healthcare laws and regulations.
 For example, these relationships and any related compensation could result in perceived or actual conflicts of interest, or the FDA's determination that the financial relationship affected the conduct or interpretation of one of our preclinical studies or clinical trials.
-In such a case, the integrity of the data generated from such preclinical study or rejection by the FDA of any regulatory submissions related to our product candidates.
+In such a case, the integrity of the data generated from such preclinical study or clinical trial may be questioned and the utility of the preclinical study or clinical trial itself may be jeopardized, which could result in the delay or rejection by the FDA of any regulatory submissions related to our product candidates.
 Any such delay or rejection could prevent us from commercializing our product candidates.